Testing common structure in high-dimensional factor models: change-point and two-sample procedures: Hypothesis testing problem

 There has been a lot of research on how to estimate the loading matrices $\Lambda_1$ and $\Lambda_2$ jointly by imposing some common structure.
 A typical objective function is

-and diagonal matrices $D_k$, $k=1,2$, which may be different for each subject and some nonsingular matrix $\Sigma$ which is assumed to be shared across subjects; see \cite{timmerman2003four,de2012clusterwise}.
+and diagonal matrices $D_k$, $k=1,2$, with positive diagonal entries, which may be different for each subject and some nonsingular matrix $\Sigma$ which is assumed to be shared across subjects; see \cite{timmerman2003four,de2012clusterwise}.
 Note that the constraint in \eqref{eq:psy_problem} is equivalent to having

 While the problem \eqref{eq:psy_problem} has drawn some interest in terms of optimization, there is no literature verifying that the constraint of having some common structure is a reasonable assumption.
 Our goal here is to develop a test for whether the data admit this kind of structure in the first place.
 The hypothesis we are interested in is whether the two loading matrices $\Lambda_{1}, \Lambda_{2}$ in \eqref{eq:two-subject_factor_model} share common structure similar to \eqref{eq:psy_problem2}.
 More specifically, can one of the matrices be represented as a linear combination of the other?